 Pristine forests are destroyed for mining raw materials like fossil or nuclear fuels.
 Trees constantly remove and use carbon dioxide from the air to make their food, and this carbon is then stored in them.
 When forests are cut for mining raw materials for conventional energy, this major carbon sink disappears and also increases climate change.
-"Nine out of ten animals on land" live in forests, according to WWF, and a loss of habitats diminishes their populations.
+"Eight out of ten animals on land" live in forests, according to WWF, and a loss of habitats diminishes their populations.
 Switching to solar power is important to keep these habitats intact for the animals who live there as well as continue to keep the air clean.

 Combats Climate Change

-Climate change has lead to increase in flooding and hurricanes due to disturbed weather patterns.
+Climate change has lead to an increase in flooding and hurricanes due to disturbed weather patterns.
 Higher carbon dioxide concentration is making oceans acidic and killing marine life, like corals.
 Climate change causes extinct of species from Sub-Arctic Boreal forests to tropical Amazon forests.
 Higher temperatures result melting of polar ice caps, reducing habitats for wildlife and also increase sea level.
 This results in submersion and loss of land along the coast, displacing people.
 Irregular rainfall or increasing droughts affects agriculture and livelihoods of the weaker sections of society globally.

 Social and Economic Benefits

 By the second quarter of 2019, the U.S. had an installed capacity of 69.1 gigawatts (GW) enough to power over 13 million homes reports the Solar Energy Industries Association.

 Small and Decentralized Electricity Source